thindil/steamsky/bin/doc/MODDING.md

 ## Stories

-### General informations
+### General information
 - Default game stories are in *stories.dat* file which is in *data* directory.
 - If you want remove or update any existing story, you can do it in *stories.dat* file in *data* directory or in modification file (better option) add tag `story` with attribute `index` which value will be index of selected ship and attribute `action`.
-Then if you modify existing ship, add changed values.
+Then if you modify an existing ship, add changed values.

 ### Story data structure